Safety is Our #1 Priority

 Every administrator, faculty or staff member, parent volunteer, coach and chaperone must have successfully completed the Green Bay Diocese’s VIRTUS® – Protecting God’s Children program before being allowed to spend time with students.

 Certification requires completing an application, authorizing a background check and completing a training session.
 Generally, one training session is offered at SMCS near the beginning of each semester, though the requirement may be completed at another location in the Diocese of Green Bay.
-Contact an SMCS school office for the specifics about how to become VIRTUS trained.
+This training requirement may also be completed online.
+Go to, https://www.gbdioc.org/protecting-our-children/virtusr-and-background-checks or contact an SMCS school office for the specifics about how to become VIRTUS trained.

 Awareity Incident Reporting System